Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Abstract

 \section{Abstract}

 The ellipsoid method is an algorithm that solves the (weak) feasibility and linear optimization problems for convex sets by making oracle calls to their (weak) separation problem.
-We observe that the previously known method for showing that this reduction can be done in fixed-point logic with counting (FPC) for linear and semidefinite programs applies to any family of explicitly bounded convex sets.
-We use this observation to show that the exact feasibility problem for semidefinite programs is expressible in the infinitary version of FPC.
-As a corollary we get that, for the isomorphism problem, the Lasserre/Sums-of-Squares semidefinite programming hierarchy of relaxations collapses to the Sherali-Adams linear programming hierarchy, up to a small loss in the degree.
+We observe that the previously known method for showing that this reduction can be done in fixed-point logic with counting (FPC) for linear and semidefinite programs applies to any family of explicitly-bounded convex sets.
+We further show that the exact feasibility problem for semidefinite programs is expressible in the infinitary version of FPC.
+As a corollary we get that, for the graph isomorphism problem, the Lasserre/Sums-of-Squares semidefinite programming hierarchy of relaxations collapses to the Sherali-Adams linear programming hierarchy, up to a small loss in the degree.